karlsjohnson/karlsjohnson/content/posts/20221207-Hugo_setup/index.md

 ## Creating a new site

-Following the [quick start](https://gohugo.io/getting-started/quick-start/) would be good to foloow to understand the basic usage of hugo.
+Following the [quick start](https://gohugo.io/getting-started/quick-start/) would be good to follow to understand the basic usage of hugo.
 The main commands are the following:

 To create a new project or website: